-- 8.4.1 We recognise that children who are abused or who witness violence may find it difficult to develop a sense of self-worth.
+8.4.1 We recognise that children who are abused or who witness violence may find it difficult to develop a sense of self-worth.
 They may feel helplessness, humiliation and some sense of blame.
 A school may be the only stable, secure and predictable element in the lives of children at risk.
 When at school, their behaviour may be challenging and defiant or they may be withdrawn.
-We also recognise that there are children who are more vulnerable than others, which includes children with special educational needs and/or disabilities.
-Our schools will endeavour to support the pupil through: - a.
+We also recognise that there are children who are more vulnerable than others.
+This includes children with special educational needs or disabilities (SEND).
+Children with certain medical or physical health conditions can face additional safeguarding challenges both online and offline.

+Our schools will endeavour to support the pupil through:

+- a.
 The content of the curriculum. - b.
 A school ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued. - c.
 A school behaviour policy, which is aimed at supporting vulnerable pupils in school.
 Schools in the Trust will ensure that their pupils know that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred. - d.
 Liaison with other agencies that support the pupil such as children's social care (in line with Local Authority guidance) and Educational Psychology Service. - e.
-Ensuring that, where a pupil leaves and is subject to a child protection plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately and that the child's social worker is informed. - f.
-Ensuring that the vulnerability of children with special educational needs and/or disabilities is recognised. - 8.4.2 Children who are lesbian, gay, bisexual, transgender or questioning (LGBTQ+)
+Ensuring that, where a pupil leaves and is subject to a child protection plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately and that the child's social worker is informed.

-We acknowledge that children and young people who are LGBTQ+, or perceived to be, may be at greater risk of harm.

-- Being LGBTQ+ in itself doesn't put them at greater risk, but they may be targeted by their peers, or might not have a trusted adult they can talk to. - We will endeavour to provide a safe space in our schools, for pupils to speak out, or share their concerns. - LGBTQ+ inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health curriculum provided in our schools.
+- f.
+Ensuring that the vulnerability of children with special educational needs or disabilities is recognised.
+Our schools will follow the SEND code of practice and refer to specialist organisations for additional support where appropriate.
+Reasonable adjustments will be made for disabled children and young people, in line with the the 2010 Equality Act. - 8.4.2 Children who are lesbian, gay, bisexual, transgender or questioning (LGBTQ+)We acknowledge that children and young people who are LGBTQ+, or perceived to be, may be at greater risk of harm. - Being LGBTQ+ in itself doesn't put them at greater risk, but they may be targeted by their peers, or might not have a trusted adult they can talk to. - We will endeavour to provide a safe space in our schools, for pupils to speak out, or share their concerns. - LGBTQ+ inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health curriculum provided in our schools.